-(3) The amounts represent Mr. Deterding's annual commission as described in "Annual Cash Incentive Compensation" below.
+(3) Amount represents Mr. Deterding's annual commission as described in "Annual Cash Incentive Compensation" below.

 (4) We provide our NEOs with other benefits that we believe are reasonable, competitive and consistent with our overall executive compensation structure.
 The amounts in this column for fiscal year 2018 include: